goccy/bigquery-emulator/README.md

 - If you can choose the Go language as BigQuery client, you can launch a BigQuery emulator on the same process as the testing process by [httptest](https://pkg.go.dev/net/http/httptest) .
 - BigQuery emulator can be built as a static single binary and can be launched as a standalone process.
 So, you can use the BigQuery emulator from programs written in non-Go languages or such as the [bq](https://cloud.google.com/bigquery/docs/bq-command-line-tool) command, by specifying the address of the launched BigQuery emulator.
+- BigQuery emulator utilizes SQLite for storage.
+You can select either memory or file as the data storage destination at startup, and if you set it to file, data can be persisted.
+- You can load seeds from a YAML file on startup

 # Install